TNA Impact!: Fox Sports Net and Webcasts (2004–2005)

-In May 2004, TNA announced that they had negotiated a television deal with Fox Sports Net (FSN) where they would get a one-hour timeslot on Fridays in most markets, putting TNA on unrestricted cable and satellite for the first time.
+In May 2004, TNA sealed a television deal with Fox Sports Net (FSN) where they would get a one-hour timeslot on Fridays in most markets, putting TNA on unrestricted cable and satellite for the first time.
 TNA began taping a new weekly series that month, TNA Impact!, with the first episode premiering on June 4, 2004.

-After 51 shows TNA's contract with FSN expired in May 2005 and was not renegotiated, with the last episode of Impact! airing on May 27, 2005.
+After 51 shows TNA's contract with FSN expired in May 2005 and was not renegotiated, with the last FSN episode of Impact! airing on May 27, 2005.
 Impact! continued to air on certain regional networks in place of Xplosion.
 On July 1, TNA began offering new episodes through their website, first using BitTorrent downloads, then by streaming through RealPlayer.
 To save on production costs, four hours of the show were recorded in a day and made available throughout the subsequent month.

-The Spike TV era (2005–2014)
+Spike TV (2005–2014)

-Seeking a more profitable television outlet, TNA negotiated a Saturday night timeslot with Spike TV (now known as the Paramount Network) and started airing Impact! on October 1, 2005, five days after the departure of WWE Raw to USA Network, which re-debuted two days later.
-Two episodes were taped every other Tuesday, airing them on the subsequent Saturday.
+Seeking a more profitable television outlet, TNA negotiated a Saturday night timeslot with Spike TV (now known as the Paramount Network), which had recently lost WWE Raw back to USA Network.
+Spike TV started airing Impact! on October 1, 2005, five days after the departure of Raw.
+Two episodes were taped every other Tuesday, airing them on the subsequent Saturdays.
 TNA's syndication contracts for the show on local television channels, from after the FSN contract, were converted to contracts for their syndicated show, TNA Xplosion.
 They were no longer paying for the timeslot, though Spike controlled their advertising revenue.
 Because of viewership growth, Impact! was moved to Thursdays in April 2006, and later to an earlier primetime slot in November.
 At this time tapings were moved from Tuesdays to Mondays.
 In June 2006, episodes became available at the iTunes Store, though they have since been removed.